SHGliscor/Pokebot3DS-CFW/README.md

 ## Disclaimer

 Pokebot3DS-CFW is an independent homebrew/automation project.
-Use it only with hardware, games and save data you are authorised to use or modify.
+Use it only with real 3DS hardware.
 Keep backups of your SD card and important save data before testing custom firmware, patches or automation.